 Classification rules represent knowledge in an if-else format.
 These types of rules involve the terms antecedent and consequent.
-Antecedent is the before ad consequent is after.
+The antecedent is the before and consequent is after.
 For example, I may have the following rule.

 If the students studies 5 hours a week then they will pass the class with an A